Abdimajid2/CarWashProject/README.md

 # CarWashProject

-This is a hobby project for a car wash business focused on booking.
+This is a project for a car wash business focused on booking.
 The visitor first selects a wash option, then chooses an available time slot, and completes the booking by entering their license plate number and email address

  📸 Screenshots: